Sodium thiosulfate

-Sodium thiosulfate is used in gold mining, water treatment, analytical chemistry, the development of silver-based photographic film and prints, and medicine.
-The medical uses of sodium thiosulfate include treatment of cyanide poisoning and pityriasis.
-It is on the World Health Organization's List of Essential Medicines.

 Uses

-Sodium thiosulfate is used predominantly in industry.
-For example, it is used to convert dyes to their soluble colorless forms, which are called leuco.
-It is also used to bleach "wool, cotton, silk, ...soaps, glues, clay, sand, bauxite, and... edible oils, edible fats, and gelatin."
+Sodium thiosulfate is used predominantly in dyeing.
+It converts some dyes to their soluble colorless "leuco" forms.
+It is also used to bleach "wool, cotton, silk, soaps, glues, clay, sand, bauxite, and edible oils, edible fats, and gelatin."

 Medical uses

 Sodium thiosulfate is used in the treatment of cyanide poisoning.
+It is on the World Health Organization's List of Essential Medicines.
 Other uses include topical treatment of ringworm and tinea versicolor, and treating some side effects of hemodialysis and chemotherapy.
 In September 2022, the U.S. Food and Drug Administration (FDA) approved sodium thiosulfate under the trade name Pedmark to lessen the risk of ototoxicity and hearing loss in infant, child, and adolescent cancer patients receiving the chemotherapy medication cisplatin.

 Photographic processing

-Silver halides, e.g., AgBr, typical components of photographic emulsions, dissolve upon treatment with aqueous thiosulfate.This application as a photographic fixer was discovered by John Herschel.
-It is used for both film and photographic paper processing; the sodium thiosulfate is known as a photographic fixer, and is often referred to as 'hypo', from the original chemical name, hyposulphite of soda.
+In photography, sodium thiosulfate is used in both film and photographic paper processing as a fixer, sometimes still called 'hypo' from the original chemical name, hyposulphite of soda.
+It functions to dissolve silver halides, e.g., AgBr, components of photographic emulsions.
 Ammonium thiosulfate is typically preferred to sodium thiosulfate for this application.

+The ability of thiosulfate to dissolve silver ions is related to its ability to dissolve gold ions.